rust-lang/book/src/ch06-02-match.md

 We can have as many arms as we need: our `match` above has four arms.

 The code associated with each arm is an expression, and the resulting value of the expression in the matching arm is the value that gets returned for the entire `match` expression.

 Curly braces typically aren't used if the match arm code is short, as it is in the above example where each arm just returns a value.
-If we wanted to run multiple lines of code in a match arm, we can use curly braces.
+If you wanted to run multiple lines of code in a match arm, you can use curly braces.
 For example, this code would print out "Lucky penny!" every time the method was called with a `Coin::Penny`, but would still return the last value of the block, `1`: